Action of free fermions on Symmetric Functions: Generating functions of linear maps: a few special cases

-occurring also in a more general categorical context like in \cite[formula]{FrPeSe}.
-In sum, wedging a generating function of the basis of $\bw^hV$ against a generating function of the basis of $B_r$, in the sense of \eqref{eq1:wedgbos}, amounts to multiply two exponentials. \end{enumerate}
+occurring also in a more general categorical context like in \cite[formula (12), (13), (14)]{FrPeSe}.
+In sum, wedging a generating function of the basis of $\bw^hV$ against a generating function of the basis of $B_r$, in the sense of \eqref{eq1:wedgbos}, is the same as multiplying two exponentials. \end{enumerate}